Solvable Lattice Hamiltonians with Fractional Hall Conductivity: Hamiltonian

+In \cite{geraedts2017lattice} the relation between some of the models and the $\mathbb{Z}_n$ toric code was discussed in the absence of coupling to the electromagnetic background (see Appendix \ref{app_relation}).
+As we will see in the below, interestingly, when we solve the Hamiltonian in the presence of electromagnetic coupling, crucial novel features appear: the low energy subspace emerges to be an effective $\mathbb{Z}_n$-gauge-like theory, but with the $\mathbb{Z}_n$ in some ways ``shifted by'' and ``projective under'' the electromagnetic background; such modification is essential for a non-trivial Hall conductivity.
+Such background dependent emergent field is beyond the celebrated paradigm of exactly solvable lattice models established since the seminal works \cite{Kitaev:1997wr, Levin:2004mi, Chen:2011pg}, and may shed light on the studies of the more general symmetry enriched topological orders that are beyond this celebrated paradigm.

-More recently \cite{DeMarco:2021erp} investigated exactly solvable, local commuting projector Hamiltonians with integer values of Hall conductivity.
+More recently \cite{DeMarco:2021erp} investigated exactly solvable local commuting projector Hamiltonians with integer values of Hall conductivity.
 There are two differences with our present work.
 First, \cite{DeMarco:2021erp} focused on integer Hall conductivity, while the Hall conductivity in our present work takes fractional values in general.
 Second, the spirit of their lattice model bears a major difference with ours.
 The model in \cite{DeMarco:2021erp} involved $U(1)$ valued local Hilbert space, and for their Hamiltonians to be made of local commuting projectors, the matrix elements must not be continuous functions of both the $U(1)$ dynamical variables and the electromagnetic $U(1)$ background gauge field.
 On the other hand, our Hamiltonians' matrix elements are regular functions of the continuous dynamical variables; the electromagnetic $U(1)$ background gauge field also couples to the system in the usual form.
 Our models hold on to these important physical requirements \cite{kapustin2020local} at the cost of exact solvability.
-It is interesting to note, however, that the discontinuities in the models of \cite{DeMarco:2021erp} may, in spirit, be viewed as an alternative reminiscence of the emergent $1$-form $\mathbb{Z}$ gauge invariance \eqref{1-form_Z}.
+It is interesting to note, however, that the discontinuities in the models of \cite{DeMarco:2021erp} may be interpreted as a reminiscence of the emergent $1$-form $\mathbb{Z}$ gauge invariance \eqref{1-form_Z}; see the discussion below \eqref{bbaseexpansion} for the origin of the emergent ``discontinuity'' in our continuous model.
+Since it is well-known that discontinuities appear when the group cohomology machinery \cite{Chen:2011pg} is applied to continuous global symmetry groups (electromagnetic $U(1)$ here), our resolution to the discontinuity problem is another reflection that our construction is reaching beyond the currently established paradigm.